ShreveportArcade/InControl/README.markdown

 ## Description

 InControl is an input manager for Unity3D that standardizes input mappings across various platforms for common controllers.

-Documentation is available at: [http://www.gallantgames.com/incontrol](http://www.gallantgames.com/incontrol)

-InControl is also [available on the Unity Asset Store](http://u3d.as/6mr) for a modest price.
-If you find this project beneficial, please consider supporting its ongoing development.
-You'll also have the convenience of easy installation and updates right from the Unity Editor.
+This is a fork of [Patrick Hogan's](http://github.com/pbhogan) [InControl](https://github.com/pbhogan/InControl) from Mar 26, 2014 when the project was still licensed under [MIT](http://www.opensource.org/licenses/mit-license.php).
+OUYA support has been dropped in this fork.

 ## Features